 This is just one example of how Maker Movement is gaining ground in China which contradicts the traditional view that China's limited capacity to innovate.

 With the advancement of technology, people with great ideas can start from scratch, turning ideas into 3D models and then product objects in 3D-printers.
 The cheapest 3D-printer from MakerBot is only about 2000 dollars.
+And this kind of Maker movement also gained the support from the government.
+Local government also wish to take advantage of this maker movement to nurture the innovation among the grassroots.

 China, as literally the factory for the whole world, started its electronics manufacturing about two decades ago and now are gradually transforming from a manufacturing economy to an innovation hub which has lots of potential for software/hardware design.
 If we do a quick math, out of 10 million workers in China, if 1% of them start learning advanced skills, then the whole country will have 100 thousand workers.
 If they continue doing the work for a few years with adequate education, maybe 1% of them will become designers.
 This will help evolve innovation.